Annie-Zhou1997/vt-talking-clock/README.md

 - Yanpei (Page) Ouyang
 - Yi Lei

-# Linguistic rules for telling time
+# Language rules for telling time
 ## Russian :ru:
 In the Russian language, when talking about time, we have particular ways of handling minutes.